abhanjac/box_detection_with_realsense/README.md

 ### Stage 4:
 After this, the modified rgb frame is filtered with a color filter, so that only the objects which are within a range of color, remains visible.
-This **color mask** is shown below.
+This **color mask** (left) is shown below.
 This color mask is then combined with the contour mask created earlier in stage 3 to remove the last remaining unwanted contours.
-This creates the **final contour frame** shown below.
+This creates the **final contour frame** (right) shown below.

 ![color_mask](images/color_mask.png)
 ![final_contour_frame](images/final_contour_frame.png)